open-learning-exchange/open-learning-exchange.github.io/pages/vagrant.md

 with Vagrant commands from any directory.
 For example:
 "vagrant destroy 1a2b3c4d"
 ```
-If you have a different message, either your Vagrant machine is powered off, or you have multiple machines with the same name, or you are experiencing some other technical issue.
+If you have a message which doesn't look like this, either your Vagrant machine is powered off, or you have multiple machines with the same name, or you are experiencing some other technical issue.

 If your Vagrant machine is powered off, use `vagrant up` to turn it on.
 To shut down your machine, use `vagrant halt`.
 Both of these commands need to be issued within the right directory.
 To destroy your machine entirely, use `vagrant destroy`.
 Remember, by using `vagrant destroy`, you destroy the machine and will need to rebuild a community BeLL if you wish to use it at a later time.